 We inched back to the hotel to download the previous days shooting and videos.
 We feel a bit naked without PhotoShop but we have so much raw material for our upcoming exhibit in LA with Peter Max and Kornel Schorle.
 We also have made many friends here that we hope to see again sometime soon.
 (Oh, Brian.
 No cannolli’s here either.
 Carla says the best cannolli’s are in Sicily).

 OK.
 (By the way, “OK” is universal lingo.
 Everybody says OK.
 Another catch phrase used as much as OK is “allora.”
 It’s used everywhere and means, loosely translated “OK.”
 Go figure.)
 We headed for the Gran Sasso this morning having no clue what it looks like.
 Of course, it took 3 hours to drive 15 kilometers.
-Well, maybe not 15 but we seemed to be going in huge circles trying to find our way to a huge mountain staring us in the face.
+Well, maybe not 15 but we seemed to be going in huge circles trying to find our way to a

 We finally found a sign that pointed to Pietracamela and we took it (or more correctly…them) and ended up driving into the most incredible views you can imagine.
 (Have you noticed that hyperboles really seem to permeate my description(s) of Italy?
 This really is an incredible landscape.
 The Gran Sasso looks like the Matterhorn and is part of the Italian National Park System.